jcolag/GenAudio/README.md

 |:--------- |:----------:|:----:|:----------- |
 | `--play`        | `-p` | String | The screenplay file |

+The `tts.js` script uses the same rules for what represents a spoken line as `scrcount.sh`, described above.

 ### Voice Index

 The _tts_ script requires, in the current folder, a file called `chars.txt`, which specifies which characters are to speak in what voice.
 The file is comma-delimited, the name of the character and the name of the voice used by Mimic/Festival.
 Each line of the file should look something like...